TL;DR: Every Rodz webhook payload includes an

 Wrapping Up

-Webhook signature verification is not optional.
-It is a foundational security measure that protects your pipeline from forged payloads, replay attacks, and data tampering.
+Webhook signature verification isn’t optional.
+It protects your pipeline from forged payloads, replay attacks, and data tampering.
 The implementation is straightforward: capture the raw body, compute the HMAC, compare in constant time, validate the timestamp.
 A few dozen lines of code stand between your system and an open door.

-If you are building on the Rodz API, get the verification right from day one.
-Retrofitting security is always harder than building it in.
-For the full picture of what the Rodz API offers, explore the complete API reference, and if you need interactive documentation, head to https://api.rodz.io/docs.
+Build the verification in from day one.
+Retrofitting security is always harder.
+For the full picture of what the Rodz API offers, see the complete API reference, and if you need interactive documentation, head to https://api.rodz.io/docs.